jgilbert01/aws-lambda-stream/README.md

 const RULES = [
   {
     id: 'p1',
-    pipeline: materialize,
+    flavor: materialize,
     eventType: /thing-(created|updated)/,
     toUpdateRequest,
   },
   {
     id: 'p2',
-    pipeline: materialize,
+    flavor: materialize,
     eventType: 'thing-deleted',
     toUpdateRequest: toSoftDeleteUpdateRequest,
   },
   {
     id: 'p3',
-    pipeline: materialize,
+    flavor: materialize,
     eventType: ['something-created', 'something-updated'],
     toUpdateRequest: (uow) => ({ ... }),
   },
 ];
 ```
 * `id` - is a unqiue string
-* `pipeline` - the function that implements the pipeline flavor
+* `flavor` - the function that implements the pipeline flavor
 * `eventType` - a regex, string or array of strings used to filter on event type
 * `toUpdateRequest` - is a mapping function expected by the `materialize` pipeline flavor